Buddy Miller: Touring and performance

-Miller has toured as lead guitarist and backing vocalist for Emmylou Harris's Spyboy band, Steve Earle on his El Corazon tour, and Emmylou Harris and Linda Ronstadt on their Western Wall tour.
+Miller has toured as lead guitarist and backing vocalist for Emmylou Harris's Spyboy band, for Steve Earle on his El Corazon tour, and for Emmylou Harris and Linda Ronstadt on their Western Wall tour.

 In 2002, Miller toured as part of the Down from the Mountain Tour along with Alison Krauss and Union Station.

 In 2004, Miller toured with Emmylou Harris, Patty Griffin, Gillian Welch and David Rawlings as the Sweet Harmony Traveling Revue.

 In 2008, Miller toured as part of the band on Robert Plant and Alison Krauss's Raising Sand tour of the U.S. and Europe.

 In 2009, Miller joined Emmylou Harris, Patty Griffin and Shawn Colvin on tour as Three Girls and Their Buddy.
 While on that tour, following a performance in Baltimore on February 19, 2009, Miller suffered a heart attack.
 He underwent successful triple bypass surgery at Johns Hopkins Hospital on February 20.

 In 2010, Miller again joined Robert Plant and Patty Griffin with Plant's Band of Joy, touring the U.S. and Europe.

 In 2012, Miller toured with Jim Lauderdale on the Buddy and Jim Tour.

 In 2015, Miller was one of the leaders of the house band for Dear Jerry, a tribute concert for Jerry Garcia, which included over 20 acts and took place at Merriweather Post Pavilion.

 In 2016, Miller was part of the Lampedusa: Concerts for Refugees tour featuring Patty Griffin, Emmylou Harris, Steve Earle, and the Milk Carton Kids.

 For the past decade, Buddy has often been a part of the Cayamo Cruise, which sails from Miami to St. Maarten and Tortola.
 Each year, prominent Americana musicians are on board, and Buddy often collaborates and records with them.

-He is a regular performer at the annual Hardly Strictly Bluegrass music festival in San Francisco where, billed as Buddy Miller's Cavalcade of Stars, he features a changing roster of guest performers.
+He is a regular performer at the annual Hardly Strictly Bluegrass music festival in San Francisco, where he features a changing roster of guest performers, billed as Buddy Miller's Cavalcade of Stars.

 Recording work for others

 Record producer

 Miller has produced albums for artists including Richard Thompson, Shawn Colvin, The Devil Makes Three, Allison Moorer, the Wood Brothers, the Carolina Chocolate Drops, the McCrarys, and Ralph Stanley.
 He has co-produced records with Robert Plant, Jim Lauderdale and Jimmie Dale Gilmore.

-In 2006 Solomon Burke recorded his country album Nashville with Miller.
-Emmylou Harris, Patty Griffin, Gillian Welch and Dolly Parton appear as duet partners.
+In 2006 Solomon Burke recorded his country album Nashville with Miller; Emmylou Harris, Patty Griffin, Gillian Welch and Dolly Parton appear as duet partners.

-Miller produced Patty Griffin's Downtown Church that was released in 2010 and won a Grammy Award for Best Traditional Gospel Album on February 13, 2011.
+Miller produced Patty Griffin's Downtown Church, which was released in 2010 and won a Grammy Award for Best Traditional Gospel Album on February 13, 2011.

 Miller has produced his own solo albums as well as recordings for and with his wife, singer-songwriter Julie Miller.